Tontonjo/proxmox/commands.md

-# Tonton Jo - 2020
+# Tonton Jo - 2022
-## Join me on Youtube: https://www.youtube.com/c/TontonJo

-You'll find there some usefull commands used for proxmox
+You'll find there some usefull commands used for proxmox and more generally debian

 ## 1 - Proxmox